emylincon/aws_quota_exporter/README.md

 ```

 ## Quotas usage
-You can enable quotas usage collection for quotas that have them defined with `-collect.usage` option.
-It will collect latest usage value from CloudWatch using GetMetricStatistics API method.
-Please keep in mind that CloudWatch API calls aren't free, but there are no charges to use GetMetricStatistics for up to 1 million API requests.
+You can enable quota usage collection with `-collect.usage` flag (ℹ️ Not all quotas have usage. see [docs](https://docs.aws.amazon.com/cognito/latest/developerguide/tracking-quotas-and-usage-in-cloud-watch-and-service-quotas.html)).
+The latest usage value from CloudWatch using GetMetricStatistics API method is collected. ⚠️  CloudWatch API calls aren't free!
+However, there are no charges to use GetMetricStatistics for up to 1 million API requests ([docs](https://aws.amazon.com/cloudwatch/pricing/)).
-Exporter will create new metric with the same name as quota, but with label: `"type": "usage"` (quotas are marked with: `"type": "quota"`).
-This way is possible to use promQL query to get quota usage ratio, example: `{job="quota-exporter", type="usage"} / ignoring (type) {job="quota-exporter", type="quota"}`
+The label `type="usage|quota` is used to differentiate the metrics.
+This `"type": "usage"` will export usage metrics while `"type": "quota"` will export quota metrics.
+Example promQL query to get quota usage ratio:
+`
+{job="quota-exporter", type="usage"} / {job="quota-exporter", type="quota"}
+`

 NOTE: It requires `cloudwatch:GetMetricStatistics` permission in IAM policy.